Vehicular Aggravated Assault Arizona (ARS 13-1204)

 It is important to hire an AV® rated law firm (the highest possible rating by Martindale Hubbell®).
 Also David Michael Cantor is a Vehicular Aggravated Assault Lawyer in Arizona, and a Certified Criminal Law Specialist, per the Arizona Board of Legal Specialization.
 In addition, the Firm and all of its lawyers are listed in the Bar Register of Preeminent Lawyers®.
 At DM Cantor, the majority of our Attorneys are ex-Prosecutors, and all of our Vehicular Aggravated Assault Lawyers in Arizona know the system well.
 For a free initial consultation, call us at 602-307-0808, or click here to contact us now.

-Click here… if you have not been charged with Aggravated Assault yet, but the police are in the “pre-charge investigation stage” of your case.
+Click here… if you have not been charged with Vehicular Aggravated Assault Arizona, but the police are in the “pre-charge investigation stage” of your case.

 Call Now Button